 Like moths, most caddisflies undergo complete metamorphosis — the immature stages look very different from the winged, adult stage, and the larvae enter a pupal stage before becoming adults.
 The pupae are usually protected by their casing, which they simply seal up.
 When that stage is nearly complete, usually in fall, they cut open the case, swim to the surface, undergo the final molt, and begin flying.
 As adults, they usually only live for a few weeks, do not eat, and focus only on reproduction.

 Anglers sometimes use caddisfly adults and lookalike lures as bait, especially at times when caddisfly adults are emerging in great numbers and fish are hunting them.
 The larvae are sensitive to pollution and thus serve as an indicator of water quality.

-Caddisfly larvae are a link in the aquatic food chain, bridging the gap between the various organic matterials they eat, and the fish that eat them.
-The adults are eaten by birds, reptiles, and other land predators.
+Caddisfly larvae are a link in the aquatic food chain, bridging the gap between the various organic materials they eat and the fish that eat them.
 Caddisflies connect both aquatic and terrestrial ecosystems.
+The nonaquatic adults are eaten by birds, reptiles, and other land predators.